radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

   storage: CredentialStorageProperties;
 }
 ```

-Based on this new model we have to update API calls.

 ### CLI Design

 * `rad init --full` should be updated to ask the user to choose between AWS access keys and IRSA.
 If IRSA is chosen, the user should be able to input a AWS IAM Role ARN.
 As a result of rad init,
    1. the helm charts should be updated with service-account token mounted as secret.
-   2. roleARN should be stored as a AWS credential
+   2. roleARN should be stored as a AWS credential.

 * `rad install kubernetes --set global.aws.IRSA.enabled=true` should add the neccessary pod spec to mount the service-account token.

 * `rad credential register aws --access-key-id <access-key-id> --secret-access-key <secret-access-key>` should be replaced with
-`rad credential register aws secret --access-key-id <access-key-id> --secret-access-key <secret-access-key>`
+`rad credential register aws access-key --access-key-id <access-key-id> --secret-access-key <secret-access-key>`

 * `rad credential register aws irsa --iam-role <roleARN>` should be supported.

 ### Multi-tenancy

 Currently, we support only one credential.
 However, for future, we might want to support multiple credentials potentially across AWS accounts ( say, one for QA team and other for Dev).
-The code changes for IRSA should be compatible with these changes in future.
-Since IRSA setup establishes trust between the cluster - oidc provider and AWS, once we support multiple credentials, we should be able to assume different roleARN based on which environment we are deploying from.
+Once we support multiple credentials, we should be able to assume different roleARN based on which environment we are deploying from, with no changes to AWS IRSA design outlined in this document.
 We just have to establish right trust entities in all roles.

 ### Implementation Details